SteveClow/LigandDiversity/README.md

 # LigandDiversity

-Small introduction to generating a diversified subset of ligands and decoys (in this example: taken from the DUD-E) If you want to use the script for both, please change the files names so they aren't overwritten.
+Small introduction to generating a diversified subset of ligands and decoys (in this example: taken from the DUD-E) It is designed to generate a dataset for docking in CADD endeavors.
+It removes the common violators like rule of 5 or PAINs.
+If you want to use the script for both, please change the files names so they aren't overwritten.
 Step by Step: